• Published on 30 October 2025

 The International Marine Contractors Association (IMCA) is pleased to announce the launch of its updated Environmental Sustainability Self-Assessment (ESSA) Tool, developed by IMCA’s Environmental Sustainability Committee.

-Initially released in 2021, the online Tool builds on the principles outlined in IMCA’s Code of Practice on Environmental Sustainability (IMCA ES001), scoring Members based on the information provided.
-Results are compared with anonymised information from other users and can also be reused over time helping to demonstrate progress against corporate sustainability objectives.
+First released in 2021, the online ESSA Tool builds on the principles outlined in IMCA’s Code of Practice on Environmental Sustainability (IMCA ES001), scoring Members based on the information provided.
+Results are compared with anonymised information from other users, with results hosted on a dedicated Power BI dashboard, and can be tracked over time to demonstrate progress against corporate sustainability objectives.

 About the self-assessment tool